XasCode/tscpaths/README.md

 | --silent     | silence the console output                         |

 You need to provide -s (--src) and -o (--out), because it's hard to predict source and output paths based on tsconfig.json.

-I've tried a little and failed. :(

-`tsc` does some magic to determine source and output paths and I haven't dived too deep to mimic it.

-For now, it's simpler to provide the paths manually.

-If you know how, Pull Requests are welcome!

-# Disclaimer !!!!!

-This is not a mature project yet.

-It works for my setup so far.

-It may not work correctly if your setup is too complicated, so please do some testing before pushing it to production!!!